erosb/kappa/docs/spring-boot/request-validation.md

 ## Managing undocumented endpoints

-It is often useful to exclude some requests from the OpenAPI-based request validation, either because they are not REST endpoints, or we don't have documentation for them.
-This is doable with the `KappaSpringConfiguration#setignoredPathPatterns(String... pathPatterns)` configuration.

-This `ignoredPathPatterns` property works as follows:
+Sometimes you need to exclude certain requests from OpenAPI-based validation.
+This is common for:

+- Non-REST endpoints (like static resources or health checks)
+- Endpoints that don't have OpenAPI documentation yet
+- Third-party integrations (like Swagger UI)

+You can configure these exclusions using the `ignoredPathPatterns` property in `KappaSpringConfiguration`.

+### How it works

- * if an incoming HTTP request doesn't match any of the path patterns (map keys) in the `kappaSpringConfig.openapiDescriptions` map,
+When an incoming HTTP request is processed:

- * but the request matches a pattern in `ignoredPathPatterns`,
+1. **First**, Kappa checks if the request path matches any pattern in `openapiDescriptions`
- * then no error will be reported to the client, and the request will successfully complete.
+2. **If no match is found**, Kappa checks if the path matches any pattern in `ignoredPathPatterns`
+3. **If matched in `ignoredPathPatterns`**, the request bypasses validation and proceeds normally
+4. **If not matched anywhere**, Kappa returns a validation error

 ### Example - configuring Swagger UI